Lectures & Workshops

 “The Nuts and Bolts of Free Motion Quilting” Explore free motion quilting, fills, feathers, and ruler work.
 All the basics and then some!
 A good, all around lesson to help you on the free motion journey.
 Lecture/demo or workshop options. *Beginner/Intermediate

-- Expenses: Flight from Kansas City, MO, at best rate, plus baggage fees (possible $25 each way).
+- Expenses: Flight from Kansas City, MO, at best rate, plus baggage fees (possible $35 each way).
 Overnight accommodations and meals.
 I will drive at the current government mileage rate.
 I prefer direct flights for assurance of quilt arrival.
 I prefer to show real quilts, so I will check at least one bag.
+Detailed information will be supplied in the contract.

 - Accommodations required if more than 2 hours from Lawrence, KS.